 Bands Panels

 RAVEN displays the data to visualize in the Bands Panels.
 These are: the Main Bands Panel and the South Bands Panel.
-When a graphable source is selected from the Source Explorer, RAVEN will fetch its data and create a band that visualizes the contents.
-This new band will be added, by default to the Main Bands Panel.
-TMThis band has a top bar where time management GuidesM can be added.
+When a source is selected from the Source Explorer, RAVEN will fetch its data and create a band that visualizes the contents.
+A band is added by default to the Main Bands Panel.
 The user has the option to select a band and move it between panels for organizational purposes.
+The Main Bands Panel also contains the Time Band, the Time Management buttons and the Guides Management band, shown at Figure 2.